 When I became pregnant, I worried about how my skin would react.
-As a former cystic acne sufferer, I didn’t want to go back down the angry, severe breakouts road.
-Unfortunately, in the beginning I did experience bad pregnancy acne flareups.
+As a former cystic acne sufferer, I didn’t want to go back down the severe breakout road.
+Unfortunately, in the beginning, I did experience bad pregnancy acne flareups.
 Here’s a before and after:

 Pregnancy Acne: Safe Pregnancy Acne Treatments

 La Roche Posay Micellar Cleansing Water – This isn’t a requirement, but I love using this affordable micellar water.
 It comes in a big bottle and there are different formulations for your skin type.
 I use this to prevent any breakouts as it breaks down stubborn makeup that might be hard for your regular face wash to remove.
 As a plus, you conserve face wash by only using enough to do a final wash of your face.

 CeraVe Foaming Facial Cleanser – I absolutely love CeraVe products.
 I’ve used this brand ever since being on Accutane.
 The Foaming Face wash has great foaming power that really leaves your skin feeling clean without drying it out.

 Mad Hippie Vitamin C Serum (Morning/Morning and Night) – **Recently, a reader pointed out that this serum has clary sage oil in it, which their doctor advised against using during pregnancy.
 The Mad Hippie website doesn’t mention pregnant women avoid this serum, but you might double check with your doctor first before using this product when pregnant.
 I used this for about half of my pregnancy without issues, but if I could go back I would probably not use it just to be safe.** After cleansing, I apply the Mad Hippie Vitamin C Serum.
 I use this in the mornings.
 Use this morning and night if you want to make the routine more affordable, otherwise, use it once per day to help brighten the complexion!
 Then use the next product at night: